anjali-hole/Project_2024-honors-group3/Report.md

 ### Radix Sort
+A few things to mention before any analysis are that none of my 1024 process runs were able to successfully complete due to network issues with hydra within Grace itself.
+Furthermore, `MPI_Alltoall` is known to not scale very well due to the amount of memory and general overhead that comes with sending messages from all processes to all processes.
+This issue is especially apparent with high process counts and large input size.
+For this reason, I was not able to get outputs for 2^22 elements with 512+ processes, 2^24 elements with 128+ processes, 2^26 with 32+, and 2^28 with 8+ processes.
+Some proof of this is shown in the `comm_large` plot below, where graphs for all input types show that communication time scales up very quickly with input size and number of processes.

+#### Communication
 !["comm_large"](Graphs/radix_sort/comm_large_avg.jpg "comm_large")
 This is a graph of the average time for the `comm_large` caliper section.
 Since the only time communication occurs in radix sort is to send all data from all processes to all processes using `MPI_Alltoall` or `MPI_Alltoallv`, there is no `comm_small` section.

+Communication time has a roughly linear relationship with the number of processes, regardless of input size and type.
+The magnitude of this relationship increases with input size, with larger inputs taking much longer to communicate than smaller ones.
+This makes sense as the algorithm uses `MPI_Alltoall` for communication, which is largely dependent on the number of processes performing the communication.
+There is not much difference between input types, which also makes sense because regardless of the data distribution the algorithm has to communicate its elements to all others.

+#### Computation
 !["comp_large"](Graphs/radix_sort/comp_large_avg.jpg "comp_large")
 This is a graph of the average time for the `comp_large` caliper section.
 There is no `comp_small` caliper section since radix sort always sorts the entire local array, never just a portion of it.

-A few things to mention before any analysis are that none of my 1024 process runs were able to successfully complete due to network issues with hydra within Grace itself.
-Furthermore, `MPI_Alltoall` is known to not scale very well due to the amount of memory and general overhead that comes with sending messages from all processes to all processes.
-This issue is especially apparent with high process counts and large input size.
-For this reason, I was not able to get outputs for 2^22 elements with 512+ processes, 2^24 elements with 128+ processes, 2^26 with 32+, and 2^28 with 8+ processes.
-Some proof of this is shown in the `comm_large` plot, where graphs for all input types show that communication time scales up very quickly with input size and number of processes.
+Computation time doesn't really change with the number of processes--it remains a horizontal line across the number of processes for any given input size and type.
+Since this is weak scaling, each process is always sorting roughly the same amount of data, and since radix sort is not a comparison based sorting algorithm, it takes the same amount of time to sort every type of input.
+As expected, average computation time does increase with the input size because each process has more elements to sort.

 ### Column Sort